-1. Two letters of reference (at least one from an occupational therapist is highly recommended).

-2. A full day (6-8 hours) of documented service in a health care setting with an occupational therapist by the beginning of studies.

-3. Submission of a 500-word, typed statement of personal and professional goals.

-4. All applicants who are Certified Occupational Therapy Assistants must submit evidence of current NBCOT certification.
-If a COTA, one year of full-time employment as a COTA is recommended.
+- 1. Two letters of reference (at least one from an occupational therapist is highly recommended). - 2.
+A full day (6-8 hours) of documented service in a health care setting with an occupational therapist by the beginning of studies. - 3.
+Submission of a 500-word, typed statement of personal and professional goals. - 4.
+All applicants who are Certified Occupational Therapy Assistants must submit evidence of current NBCOT certification. - 5.
 Additionally, all designated candidates must have a successful interview with an occupational therapy faculty member.
-All applications are competitively reviewed prior to this phase.
+All applications are competitively reviewed prior to this phase. - 6.
+Prior to submitting an application, prospective students must complete the following prerequisite courses: both BIO 211 and 212; Anatomy and Physiology I and II, and either MTH 115: Basic Statistics OR PHY 117: Introduction to Physics I. - 7.
+Prospective students must have a baccalaureate degree in another discipline, or an associate degree in occupational therapy.
+Students should not apply if they have not completed a degree.
+Official transcripts must note that the degree has been conferred.